-five (there is a bonus!) little know ways to save money at Amazon.com or make sure you get the best deal.
-I am always willing to help others save that money cash, so consider this my gift to you!
+five (there is one bonus!) little know ways to save money at Amazon.com or at least make sure you get the best deal.
+I am always willing to help others save their cash, so consider this my gift to you!

 I am only adding this one to my list because people still ask me about it or seem amazed it exists.
 Amazon has a little known section of their site which encompass deals from returns or broken boxes during shipments.
 They analyze their entire stock and inventory and ones they can’t sell as new goes into their Amazon Warehouse Deals section.
 I have written a whole article on it before, so go ahead and read it.
 Trust me, this is a great place to start looking for items to purchase.
 I found my wife a nice digital camera zoom lens which would have been expensive.
 I got it for 50% off because the box was busted during shipment to Amazon’s warehouse.
 They didn’t want to sell the item as new because of the busted box, but the lens worked perfectly and was in near mint condition.
 Ever since that moment, I always check Amazon warehouse deals.

 On top of Amazon’s warehouse deals, they also have an outlet section.
 You can go there and find deep discounts on new items every day.
 Currently, they have stuff up to 60% off!
 Amazon’s outlet has overstocks, closeouts, markdowns, and last years models.
 If they need to get rid of inventory, they go into the outlet section.
 Those products are all still new and ready for you to purchase and save!
 You can even pick a category and the amount of savings associated and shop for the products that meet that criteria.
 I like Amazon outlet and have saved good money using it.
 I would hope you can find some good savings at Amazon outlet.

 Do You Really Love Amazon Like We Do?

 We decided to list all the ways to save at Amazon.
 Over 25 of them!

 3 - CamelCamelCamel